 26:54Copy video clip URL Terkel passes the mic over to Wilmington to talk about “the other stuff.”
 Wilmington talks about the acting of that year and how this wasn’t the original casting but how it works regardless.
 Wilmington and Terkel both go off on tangents about different actors in the film.

 37:40Copy video clip URL Wilmington calls for the start of the Q&A session and after a bit the audience asks Terkel questions.
-The first woman asks about the current political situation, although the question is a bit vague, Terkel doesn’t clearly answer either though.
+The first woman asks about the current political situation, although the question is a bit vague, and Terkel doesn’t clearly answer either.
 The next question is why Ford changed Steinbeck’s ending and Wilmington pretty much answers that the original ending would not have flown because of sexual and religious issues.
 Terkel mentions the leaders of the Democratic party as a “castrati chorus,” and very soon after that Terkel calls an end to the event and they both leave the stage.

 45:04Copy video clip URL Video ends.